 A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

-Italy has many Archaeology Sites including Castelseprio, an archaeological park, the Colosseum in Rome. the largest amphitheater ever built, Parco Archaeologico del Neapolis, one of the most important archaeological areas of Sicily, and Pompeii near modern Naples, mostly destroyed and buried under volcanic ash and pumice in the eruption of Mount Vesuvius in AD 79.
+Italy has many Archaeology Sites including Castelseprio, an archaeological park, and the Colosseum in Rome the largest amphitheater ever built, the Parco Archaeologico del Neapolis, one of the most important archaeological areas of Sicily, and Pompeii near modern Naples, mostly destroyed and buried under volcanic ash and pumice in the eruption of Mount Vesuvius in AD 79.
 In 2017, an 1,800 year old ruins was discovered in Rome metro excavation.
-An important function of the The Roman Forum was for the celebratory military processions.
 Archaeological museums are located throughout the country.
+Matera has one of the oldest continuously inhabited cities in the world, having been inhabited since the 10th millennium BC.
+The Sassi. are well-known for their ancient cave dwellings.
+In 1991, the well-preserved mummy of Otzi, the Tyrolean Iceman was found in the Ötztal Alps.
+He lived between 3400 and 3100 BC and is the oldest known natural human mummy in Europe.
+His body and belongings are displayed in the South Tyrol Museum of Archaeology in Bolzano, South Tyrol.

 Italian ART has influenced several major movements throughout the centuries and has produced several great artists, including painters and sculptors.
 Today, Italy has an important place in the international art scene, with several major art galleries and museums..
 Major artistic centers in the country include its capital city, Rome, Florence, Venice, Milan, Naples, and Turin.